armthethinker/personal-site/projects/elementary.md

 {% include media-img.html
    url="simulator-collapse.gif"
-   caption="**User action focused representation** To keep the user's focus and the visual representation of the page in sync, we collapse the header and shrink the visualization when the user is inputing information.
+   caption="**User action focused representation** To keep the user's focus and the visual representation of the page in sync, we collapse the header and shrink the visualization when the user is inputting information.
 A flick of the finger down expands the header and visualization." captionSide=true
 %}